KaluvalaDheeraj/Exploratary-Data-Analysis/README.md

 # Exploratary-Data-Analysis
-I have used Amazon reviews dataset and i did data visualization in this using EDA
+I have used Haberman dataset and i did data visualization in this using EDA